Asian Cat vs Arabian Mau: Complete Comparison (2026)

 Health and Lifespan Comparison

 Asian Cat has a typical lifespan of 12-18 years, while Arabian Mau lives approximately 12-14 years.
 Health profiles differ significantly between these cats.
-Asian Cat is predisposed to Genetic Conditions, General Health Concerns, with associated veterinary costs for monitoring and treatment.
+Asian Cat is predisposed to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage, with associated veterinary costs for monitoring and treatment.
 Arabian Mau faces its own health challenges including breed-specific conditions.
 Asian Cat has 2 documented predispositions compared to 1 for Arabian Mau, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health